JordanCWard/SQL/README.md

 5. Return categories ordered by their total review_count (highest first).
 */

--- Recursive CTE to generate a sequence of numbers (1..20) -- Increase the upper limit (20) if rows can have more than 20 categories WITH RECURSIVE numbers AS (
+-- Recursive CTE to generate a sequence of numbers (1-20) WITH RECURSIVE numbers AS (
     SELECT 1 AS n
     UNION ALL